terrycojones/crossbarwww/website/crossbario/docs/Running-on-privileged-ports.md

 ```

 > Note that with above, any user on the host that is able to execute PyPy (or Crossbar) will be able to bind privileged ports *with any Python script*.
 If the host is used by others as well, you might want to restrict *execution permissions* on the binaries again.

+> Also note that using capabilities will disable searching directories for shared libraries from `LD_LIBRARY_PATH`.
+See [here](http://stackoverflow.com/questions/9843178/linux-capabilities-setcap-seems-to-disable-ld-library-path)
+>